EPCCed/SiMLInt/docs/README.md

 cmake . -B build -Dbout++_DIR=../BOUT-dev/build -DCMAKE_CXX_FLAGS=-std=c++17 -DCMAKE_BUILD_TYPE=Release
 ```

-Compile your version of Hasegawa-Wakatani example. `my-bout-smartsim` should contain (among others) `CMakeLists.txt` and `hw.cxx` which you need to modify --- The `CMakeLists.txt` needs to point to the path to the SmartRedis libraries as discussed in *link*, while the changes to `hw.cxx` implement the call onto the SmartRedis database and the CNN within, and receives and actions the correction to the simulation.
-You can see examples of the modified files *here*.
+Compile your version of Hasegawa-Wakatani example. `my-bout-smartsim-hw` should contain (among others) `CMakeLists.txt` and `hw.cxx` which you need to modify --- The `CMakeLists.txt` needs to point to the path to the SmartRedis libraries as discussed in [the example installation](https://github.com/EPCCed/SiMLInt/blob/docs/docs/example-installation.md#build-smartredis-libraries), while the changes to `hw.cxx` implement the call onto the SmartRedis database and the CNN within, and receives and actions the correction to the simulation.
+You can see examples of the modified files in [files/modified_HW](files/modified_HW).
 ```
 cmake --build build --target hasegawa-wakatani
 ```